jean-zay-users/jean-zay-doc/README.md

 ## Overview

+There are two different types of procedure if you want to access JZ super-computer, depending on the usage that you are planning to do.
+The first one is intended to users developing AI algorithms (mostly GPU partition).
+The second one to people performing high performance computing (typically a mixed usage of CPUs and GPUs).
+These guidelines are focused on the first case (developing AI algorithms).

 - Create an [EDARI account](https://www.edari.fr/user/register) (simple
   personal details).
-- Fill a form about your project ("Déclaration de dossier").
+- Once on your new user space, go to the "Intelligence Artificielle" section and fill a form about your project ("Déclaration de dossier").
 Hardest part is to figure out who your "Directeur de la structure de recherche" is and to have the form signed by him/her.
 You also need to write a few lines about your project.
 - Fill a form about to get a computing account ("Déclaration de compte calcul").
 Hardest part is to figure out who your "Responsable Sécurité informatique" is and have the form signed by him/her as well as the